LeoCryptoQuest/Dimensions-of-the-Metaverse-/README.md

 # Dimensions-of-the-Metaverse-
-All the Realms and Dimensions that make up the Metaverse.
-Of our Imagination and the all the spaces witnin we go to, to help fuel our Creations.
+The Realms and Dimensions that make up the Metaverse inside our soul.
+Connecting us
+To our Imagination and all
+the unique spaces and realms within our mind we connect with in spirit, That help us bring
+Our dreams to life through our Creations.
+Thus adding more creative structure and new
+Realms and Dimensions to explore.